trillobite/jsonHTML/README.md

 Now, lets say I want 'thisIsDivStuffChild1' to mutate into a textbox!

-First, we would want to setup a mutable Div and a mutable textbox structure to make things a tad bit easier to conceptualize:
+First, we would want to setup a mutable Div and a mutable textbox structure to make things a tad bit easier to conceptualize if you have taken an C++ in the past, these would be similar to Structs:
 ```
 function mDiv(element) { //a generic mutable JSON Div.
     return {